Wasserstein-{\L}ojasiewicz inequalities and asymptotics of McKean-Vlasov equation: Introduction

 The long-time behavior of \eqref{MV} has been extensively studied.
 Through pioneering works, convergence to equilibrium is well understood under displacement convexity of the free energy, which holds when $V$ and/or $W$ are convex.
 Alternatively, convergence follows from functional inequalities such as log-Sobolev or Talagrand inequalities, which effectively impose a version of strict convexity of the energy landscape around the equilibrium; see Remark~\ref{remark-LSLS}.
 However, these conditions exclude many nonconvex settings of practical relevance, and the general case has remained largely open.

-\textbf{Main result.} In this paper, we establish convergence to equilibrium for \eqref{MV} \emph{without imposing any convexity assumptions on $V$ or $W$ and without assuming \emph{a priori} functional inequalities for $\mathcal{F}$, which are typically derived from such convexity assumptions}; see Theorem~\ref{thm-mainconvergence}.
-For clarity, we work on the flat torus $\mathbb{R}^n/\mathbb{Z}^n$ throughout the paper.
-The key ingredient, proved in Theorem~\ref{thm-main-LS}, is a version of the {\L}ojasiewicz inequality adapted to the Wasserstein space, which yields a coercivity estimate on the dissipation of $\mathcal{F}$ near its critical points.
-This, in turn, guarantees that every gradient flow trajectory of \eqref{MV} converges to a stationary solution, provided that the solution does not blow up.
-Our main structural assumption is that $V$ and $W$ are analytic (possibly with Coulomb type singularity on $W$); see Assumptions~\textbf{(\ref{assump_A1})}--\textbf{(\ref{assump_A3})}.
-As a key example within this framework, we show that the parabolic–elliptic Keller–Segel chemotaxis system on the torus converges to equilibrium under the same boundedness assumption.
+\textbf{Main result.} We establish convergence to equilibrium for \eqref{MV} \emph{without imposing any convexity (or small-nonconvexity) assumptions on $V$ and $W$, and without assuming \emph{a priori} functional inequalities for $\mathcal{F}$ that are typically derived from such assumptions}; see Theorem~\ref{thm-mainconvergence}.
+For clarity, we work throughout on the flat torus $\mathbb{R}^n/\mathbb{Z}^n$, $n\ge1$.

+The key ingredient, proved in Theorem~\ref{thm-main-LS}, is a {\L}ojasiewicz inequality for functionals on the Wasserstein space.
+Such an inequality implies a coercivity estimate for the entropy dissipation near stationary solutions to gradient flow.
+Our main contribution is a methodology for establishing Wasserstein--{\L}ojasiewicz inequalities for a broad class of analytic energies on the Wasserstein space.
+We develop this approach using \eqref{MV} as a guiding model problem; in this setting, the resulting coercivity yields convergence of every gradient-flow trajectory of \eqref{MV} to a stationary solution, provided no blow-up occurs.

+Our main structural assumption is analyticity of $V$ and $W$, allowing $W$ to have a Coulomb-type singularity; see Assumptions~\textbf{(\ref{assump_A1})}--\textbf{(\ref{assump_A3})}.
+As a key example within this framework, we show that the parabolic--elliptic Keller--Segel chemotaxis system on the torus converges to equilibrium under the same boundedness assumption; see Theorem~\ref{cor-KSeq}.
+Blow-up may occur when the singular attraction encoded by $W$ dominates diffusion.
+By contrast, when $W$ is regular, Theorem~\ref{thm-noblowup} shows that solutions remain uniformly bounded for all time.

 \textbf{{\L}ojasiewicz inequality.} For a Euclidean gradient flow $\dot{x} = -\nabla f(x)$, a {\L}ojasiewicz inequality around a critical point $x_0$ takes the form